 Our Poynton client was struggling with the layout of her kitchen and dining room.
 The kitchen was bright but the rear extension was taking the sunlight from the dining room.
-The extension was used as a utility room.
+The extension was used as a utility room which can be configured in a number of ways.

 The client liked that the rear utility room was accessible from the garden so her children could undress and dirty boots and shoes were kept outside the main house.